johnk555/IoT-Network/README.md

-//This is a script to measure data from 3 sensors and shows them
+#This is a script to measure data from 3 sensors and put them in a database

 // BME // VIN -> 3V // GND -> GND // SCK -> SCL // SDI -> SDA